jsmatias/AIOD-rest-api/docker-description.md

 # AIOD Metadata Catalogue

 Image for AI on Demand's (AIOD) metadata catalogue REST API, developed on [Github](https://github.com/aiondemand/AIOD-rest-api/).
-This image also requires _at least_ a database setup to function, but for all features authentication (through keycloak) and search (through elastic search) also need to be configured.
-Please refer to the documentation in the readme of the ["AIOD-rest-api"](https://github.com/aiondemand/AIOD-rest-api) repository.
+This image requires a properly configured database setup to function.
+Additionally, to have all features working, authentication (via Keycloak) and search (through Elasticsearch) must also be configured.
+Please refer to the documentation available in the README of the ["AIOD-rest-api"](https://github.com/aiondemand/AIOD-rest-api) repository.

 The following tags are available: